 If you are a client of mine, that's exactly what we have done together in the near past.
 Your financial plan was constructed to withstand this type of market behavior.

-- Covid-19 is not unprecedented.
+- Covid-19 is not without precedent.
 There are, in fact, too many precedents to count.
 This is normal market behavior.
 Every 3-4 years, on average, a bear market (20% loss) happens.
 We haven't had one in quite a while and the stock market gained 30% last year.
 Short-term stock market declines, sometimes very significant ones, are what allow long-term stock market advances.
 Put another way, if the stock market never went down, investors wouldn't require a very high rate of return to compensate them for taking the risk (think bank accounts and CDs).

 - Market recoveries are usually very swift and unexpected.
 If you think you can get out of the market and then get back in again, think again.
 There is an overwhelming amount of evidence against anyone's ability to successfully and consistently time the market (and in this context, consistently means twice-- once when you get out and again when you get back in).